Osteoporosis can be prevented

 When the blood becomes acidic, we need alkaline minerals like sodium, potassium, calcium and in some cases, magnesium to buffer it.
 Without these essential minerals, our heart muscles would fail to contract or relax in time to a regular beat.
 At short notice, acidity is buffered by skeletal calcium and magnesium.
 The minerals are replaced as soon as dietary sources are again made available.
 Warning signals like cramps, aching joints or piercing stabs from kidneys show the need for more calcium and magnesium.

-Our bones are alive and perform a number of vital functions.
-Apart from forming our inner framework, bone tissue doubles up as a mineral bank to provide emergency supplies to maintain over 300 metabolic functions.
-This serves as a lifesaver just in case we fail to consume enough foods that are rich in calcium and magnesium that are used to keep the arterial blood alkaline at a pH of 7,6.
+Our bones are alive and do a number of vital functions.
+Apart from forming our inner framework, bone tissue doubles up as a mineral bank to give emergency supplies to keep up over 300 metabolic functions.
+This serves as a lifesaver if we fail to consume enough foods that are rich in calcium and magnesium that are used to keep the arterial blood alkaline at a pH of 7,6.
 Venous blood becomes more acidic when it flows over cells that are eating, breathing and purging out their waste materials.